VIDA-NYU/alpha-automl/README.md

-AlphaD3M-Sklearn is an AutoML system that automatically searches for models and derives end-to-end pipelines that read, pre-process the data, and train the model.
-AlphaD3M-Sklearn leverages recent advances in deep reinforcement learning and is able to adapt to different application domains and problems through incremental learning.
+AlphaAutoML is an AutoML system that automatically searches for models and derives end-to-end pipelines that read, pre-process the data, and train the model.
+AlphaAutoML leverages recent advances in deep reinforcement learning and is able to adapt to different application domains and problems through incremental learning.

-AlphaD3M-Sklearn provides data scientists and data engineers the flexibility to address complex problems by leveraging the Python ecosystem, including open-source libraries and tools, support for collaboration, and infrastructure that enables transparency and reproducibility.
+AlphaAutoML provides data scientists and data engineers the flexibility to address complex problems by leveraging the Python ecosystem, including open-source libraries and tools, support for collaboration, and infrastructure that enables transparency and reproducibility.